Course Schedules & Registration

 Set up an appointment to meet with your academic advisor, to review your proposed schedule.
 At the meeting, you may need to make some additions or changes.
 When your advisor has approved your schedule, you can register in one of two ways, during your registration time period.

-The starting time when you can register depends on your classification status at the beginning of the current semester (not the semester that you are registering for):
+The starting time when you can register depends on your classification status at the beginning of the current term (does NOT include hours you are currently taking):

 - Senior = 90 earned hours